 8. Samples become the property of PPAI and will not be returned unless the return request is indicated on the entry submission, a shipping account number is provided and $10 handling fee is included at the time of submission.

-* Please note all Distributor Self-promotion campaigns should be submitted into the PPAI Image Award Competition.
+* Please note all Distributor Self-promotion and Regional Creative Achievement campaigns should be submitted into the PPAI Image Award Competition.

 Business-to-Business Programs: Includes programs to introduce products, services, or facilities, or to generate leads, sales appointments, attendance with a specific target audience, or a general businesses marketing campaign to businesses, not individuals.